lupyuen/lupyuen.github.io/src/quickjs2.md

 TODO: [Zmodem](https://github.com/nodesign/nuttx-apps/blob/master/system/zmodem/README.txt)

+_We made fun things with Web Serial API and Term.js?
+Anything else we can make?_

+TODO: Thanks to Web Serial API (and Term.js), we can run PureScript to parse the Real-Time Logs from a NuttX Device (and NuttX Emulator).
+Stay tuned for the next article!

 # What's Next

 TODO

+We swapped BBC micro:bit to a cheaper, $8 64-bit RISC-V SBC: Ox64 BL808

+We changed Arm mbed OS to Apache NuttX RTOS, because it runs well on Ox64 Emulator and Ox64 SBC

+Sluggish: Change to ROM FS Injection and Zmodem (hopefully we won't fall back to Web USB)

 Many Thanks to my [__GitHub Sponsors__](https://github.com/sponsors/lupyuen) (and the awesome NuttX Community) for supporting my work!
 This article wouldn't have been possible without your support.